 What does it take for designers to get closer to the way of thinking of philosophers?

 Aesthetics connects both sides.
 Unfortunately, few philosophers know much about design because they don’t design much.
 Analogously, few designers are trained to think deeply.
 Shaping things helps a philosopher’s understanding of the artificial and intersubjective world.
 Studying basic ethics opens a good door for designers.
-People ask me “How, where do I start with Philosophy?”, and then I say silly things like “Yeah, ‘On Certainty’ by Wittgenstein is clear and easy enough”, and then I open it up and see that “no, it’s not”.
-Start with Wikipedia, that’s fine, you don’t need to get started with Kant’s Critique of the Practical Reason.
+People ask me how: “Where do I start with Philosophy?”, and sometimes I say silly things like “Yeah, ‘On Certainty’ by Wittgenstein is clear and easy enough.”
+And in my memory they are.
+And, comparingly, some are easier than others.
+But when I reread them, I realize that they’re not suited for everyone.
+So, start with Wikipedia.
+Wikipedia is fine.
+You don’t need to get started with Kant’s Critique of the Practical Reason.

 You don’t tell someone that wants to know where to start learning about Relativity Theory, to start with Einstein’s thesis and then work themselves into the math.
 Start with Wikipedia, and if you find it interesting, dig deeper.
 There is great secondary literature out there.